Nomura Holdings, Inc. | Business Execution

-This committee is chaired by the Group CEO and also consists of the Group COO, Division Heads, Chief Risk Officer, Chief Financial Officer (CFO), Chief Legal Officer (CLO), Co-CRO and other persons designated by the Group CEO.
+This committee is chaired by the Group CEO and also consists of the Group Co-COO, Division Heads, Chief Risk Officer, Chief Financial Officer (CFO), Chief Legal Officer (CLO), Co-CRO and other persons designated by the Group CEO.
 The Executive Management Board has delegated authority to the Group Integrated Risk Committee to deliberate and determine important matters concerning enterprise risk management of the Nomura Group.

 Internal Controls Committee